 whom I created for my glory.”
 (Isa 43:6f)

-“The days are coming, says Yahweh, when it shall no longer be said, ‘As Yahweh lives who brought up the children of Israel from the land of Egypt,’ but ‘As Yahweh lives who brought up the children of Israel from the north country and out of all the countries where he had driven them.’
-For I will return them to their own land, that I gave to their fathers.”
+“The days are coming, Yahweh declares, when it shall no longer be said, ‘As Yahweh lives who brought up the children of Israel from the land of Egypt,’ but ‘As Yahweh lives who brought up the children of Israel from the north country and out of all the countries where he had driven them.’
+For I will return them to their land that I gave to their fathers.”
 (Jer 16:14f)

-In polytheistic societies the title ‘God of heaven’ commonly designated the supreme deity whose throne was in heaven, father of the pantheon.
+In polytheistic societies the title ‘God of heaven’ designated the supreme deity whose throne was in heaven, father of the pantheon.
 He was worshipped as such in Uruk before the priestess Inana took over his temple and granted Nimrod kingship as though on his behalf.
-Biblical occurrences of the title are therefore mostly where the speaker is a Gentile or speaking to Gentiles (e.g. Dan 2:37).
-Men on earth finally acknowledge his existence.
+Biblical occurrences of the title are therefore mostly where the speaker is a Gentile, or speaking to Gentiles (e.g. Dan 2:37).
+Men finally acknowledge his existence.

 The second woe has passed; behold, the third woe is coming soon.

 And the seventh angel blew his trumpet.
-And there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign for ever and ever.”
+And there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign for ever and ever.”

-The seventh angel is the ‘man clothed in linen’ that Ezekiel saw putting a mark on those who grieved over Jerusalem’s abominations.
-Distinct from the other destroying angels, he had a writing case at his waist, apparently to note the names of the mourners in the book of life.
+The seventh angel is The seventh angel is like the ‘man clothed in linen’ that Ezekiel saw putting a mark on those who grieved over Jerusalem’s abominations.
+Distinct from the other destroying angels, he had a writing case at his waist, apparently to record their names in the book of life.
 Then he took burning coals from under God’s throne and scattered them over the city.
 The day of judgement was life for one group, death for another.

-‘Of our Lord and of his Christ’ maintains the distinction between God and his anointed (cf. Rev 12:10, 17).
-The Lord God reigns through his anointed, and he decides the hour, the day, the month and the year.
-‘Loud voice’ occurs nine times before this second of Revelation’s two central statements, and nine times after it.
+‘Of our Lord and of his Christ’ maintains the distinction between God and his anointed (cf. 12:10, 17).
+But in contrast to vv.
+4 and 8, ‘Lord’ here is God; the Lord God reigns through his anointed.
+‘Loud voice’ occurs nine times before this second of Revelation’s three central statements, and nine times after it.
 Now, just once, the phrase is plural.
 Having been found worthy to receive all kingship, Christ takes up his rule.
 The heavens exult.